mwittig/npm-license-crawler/README.md

 Dump Licenses
 =============

-This project is still in its infancy.

-Basically, Dump License is a wrapper around [license-checker] (https://github.com/davglass/license-checker) to analyze several modules (package.json files) as part of your software project.
+Dump Licenses is a wrapper around [license-checker] (https://github.com/davglass/license-checker) to analyze several modules (package.json files) as part of your software project.
 This way, it is possible to create a list of third party licenses for your software project in one go.
 File paths containing ".git" or "node_modules" are ignored at the stage where 'package.json' files are matched to provide the entry points to calling license-checker.